Equality & Diversity

 Dr. Marta Camps Camprubí is Associate Professor in Biochemistry and Vice-Dean for international relations and student mobility of the Faculty of Biology, University of Barcelona.
 She has been in charge of the student mobility at Faculty of Biology from 2009.
 Her research interests and expertise cover adipose tissue, obesity and diabetes and she is the author of more than 50 scientific papers in the biomedical field.
 She has been a member of the Life Sciences Working Group (Coimbra Group) since 2017 and from 2022 she has been coordinating the Life Sciences WG Blended Intensive Projects (BIPs).

-Proposed actions aim at increasing the excellence and competitiveness of our Universities in the context of the Life Sciences, considering the whole field of academic engagement, i.e., teaching, research and transfer, all understood in their widest context.
-The focus of the WG is clearly oriented towards the development of common strategies of teaching and research.
-Master programmes are considered of utmost importance for high level education and development of skills for future high level bioscientists as well the initial step for the development of bioscience research and the promotion of vocations in the bioscience area.
-Several Master programme projects have been identified of common interest.
+The proposed actions aim to enhance the excellence and competitiveness of our universities in the context of the Life Sciences, considering the whole field of academic engagement, i.e. teaching, research and transfer, all considered in their broadest context.
+The focus of the working group is on the development of common strategies for teaching and research.
+Master’s programmes are of utmost importance for high-level education and the development of skills for future high-level life scientists, as well as the first step in the development of life science research and the promotion of careers in the life sciences.
+We have identified Master’s projects of common interest to exchange students involved in these programmes.

 - Master Cancer Biology